Team vs solo truck driving – How to pick which is best for you

 Estimated reading time: 4 minutes

-Searching for a truck driving job can feel intimidating.
-You may feel overwhelmed by all the options available to you - from the different freight you could haul to the different home time configurations available.
+Searching for a truck driving job can feel overwhelming.
+You may feel swamped by all the choices available to you – from the different freight you could haul to the variety of home time options.

 One way to narrow down your options is to decide if you want to become a team truck driver or a solo truck driver.
 The best way to figure out if you would prefer team vs. solo truck driving is to ask yourself the following questions: